-However, experienced legal assistance provided by a skilled attorney could help ensure benefits are awarded to you.
-Contact Delray Beach social security lawyers today.
+However, experienced legal assistance provided by a skilled Delray Beach injury attorney could help ensure benefits are awarded to you.
+Contact a Delray Beach social security lawyer from Kogan & DiSalvo today.

 The U.S. Social Security Administration (SSA) looks carefully at eligibility, the calculation of retirement benefits, cases of survivor benefits, and suspected fraudulent claims with a by-the-book regimen.